AdamBankz/http-auth/README.md

 <br>

 **I believe that this simple auth project is enough for a small or medium website to secure their endpoints from bots.**

+#
+To-Do:
+- Create a live demo website
+- Use javascript for generation instead of an endpoint+